-A number of PPJV partners, including the Natural Resources Conservation Service, Farm Services Agency, U.S. Fish and Wildlife Service, and Minnesota Department of Natural Resources (Best Management Practices and Habitat Restoration Guidelines, in review), to name a few, are seeking to share information about pollinators, management practices to benefit pollinators, and conservation programs specifically designed to benefit pollinator populations.In addition, there are a variety of other excellent outlets for pollinator information including the Pollinator Partnership , Xerces Society, and to assist state partners as they update of their State Wildlife Action Plans a suite of conservation actions beneficial to pollinator populations can be found here.
+In addition, there are a variety of other excellent outlets for pollinator information including the Pollinator Partnership and the Xerces Society, and Bee Spotter.
+A suite of conservation actions beneficial to pollinator populations for state partners to use as they update their State Wildlife Action Plans is found here.
 Additionally, a Presidential Task Force produced a "National Strategy to Promote the Health of Honeybees and Other Pollinators" in 2015.